Homebrew/homebrew-cask/USAGE.md

 $ brew tap <tap_name>
 ```

-after which, Casks from the new Tap will be available to `search` or `install` just like Casks from the main Tap. `brew update` will automatically keep your new Tap up-to-date.
+after which, Casks from the new Tap will be available to `search` or `install` just like Casks from the main Tap. `brew update` will automatically keep your new Tap up to date.

 You may also specify a fully-qualified Cask token (which includes the Tap) for any `brew cask` command.
 This will implicitly add the Tap if you have not previously added it with `brew tap`: